Theodore Roosevelt National Park: Attractions

 The brown, dormant grass dominates from late summer through the winter, but explodes into green color in the early summer along with hundreds of species of flowering plants.
 During winter, snow covers the sharp terrain of the badlands and locks the park into what Theodore Roosevelt called "an abode of iron desolation."

 A museum at the South Unit Visitor Center provides background on Roosevelt and his ranching days.
 Roosevelt's Maltese Cross Cabin is at the South Unit Visitor Center.

 Roosevelt's Elkhorn Ranch is a separate, remote area of the park, 35 miles north of Medora, accessible by gravel roads.
 The foundation of the ranch house and other shops buildings have been preserved, though the other portions of the cabin were removed and re-purposed after Roosevelt vacated the ranch.
 Threats to the Elkhorn Ranch site include oil development on adjacent lands, particularly visual intrusions and noise pollution from oil facilities and traffic.

-The park units are mostly surrounded by Forest Service grasslands.
+The park units are mostly surrounded by grasslands.
 The area has very dark night skies with excellent star gazing and occasional northern lights.

 The town of Medora, at the entrance to the south unit, provides a western experience, with wooden planked sidewalks, old fashioned ice cream parlors, and buggy rides.
 There are several museums and the Burning Hills Amphitheather with nightly productions of the Medora Musical from early June to early September.